Updated: 24th of October, 2019

-Have a peek at this quick comparison table listing the reviewed models:
+Have a peek at this quick comparison table listing the best LED fixtures for aquariums:

 I need to walk you through some basics and bust a couple of myths before I recommend anything.
 The following guide will educate you on what to look for when choosing your aquarium lighting, and LEDs in particular:

 The LEDs for plant and coral growth are way different.
 There are also the ones that accent the most on aesthetic performance.

 When researching your LED of choice you should first ask yourself:

 “What am I going to do with this tank?”

 Some people prefer aquascape-clear tanks with plenty of beautiful fish in it.
 In this case, you’re after a light that brings out the most color of your fish.